Undergraduate Courses/Research Opportunities

 Summer Student Program

 The Department of Oncology offers summer employment opportunities to registered undergraduate students or students who have completed their undergraduate program and have applied to graduate or medical school.
 These summer positions are not limited to University of Alberta students.
-Preference is generally given to students eligible for studentships from the National Science and Engineering Research Council (NSERC), the Alberta Heritage Foundation for Medical Research (AHFMR) or the Alberta Cancer Foundation (ACF).
+Preference is generally given to students eligible for external funding.
 Interested students should contact potential supervisors at least 6 months prior to the summer term.
 Students accepted into the program present their accomplishments in a departmental seminar series during the last month of their research.
 Students are also encouraged to participate in the Faculty of Medicine & Dentistry Research Day Poster session in early autumn.